Uniting digital and physical experiences at Australia’s largest multi-arts precinct.

 Programming and tenants are lifted to greater prominence, the history of the precinct is acknowledged and respected, and the present and future purpose expressed clearly.

 Furthermore, the function of fundraising and donation has been refined and more strategically integrated into the user experience – a necessary improvement for a not-for-profit reliant on philanthropy to keep those experiences evolving for another 100 years.
-This century in digital and psychical dimensions!
+This century in digital and physical dimensions!